 Insist that everyone use different passwords for computer login, email access, and website management.
 These unique activities deserve the enhanced protection that you obtain by utilizing multiple passwords for separate functions.
 Using tools such as LastPass For Enterprise may provide some assistance.

 Perhaps the most important step in this process occurs last.
 After you’ve taken constructive measures to accommodate mobile devices, reviewed the ranking of your church website in major search engines, implemented a call to action, and upgraded your site security, you must still ensure that visitors navigate seamlessly through your site.

 You can accomplish this goal very easily by bringing in people from the outside to evaluate your church website and test its navigation features across a variety of different platforms.
 It’s best seek out the help from a few church volunteers that did not participate in building your church website.
 Simply ask them to try and complete a few basic online tasks (i.e. signing up for small group, finding worship times, etc… ) and record how easy or difficult those tasks were.

-By following these simple guidelines, you’ll enhance your church’s website for 2016.
+By following these simple guidelines, you’ll enhance your church’s website.
 By spending some time tweaking the performance of your website, you’ll enjoy an opportunity to welcome more online visitors and improve your church members experience on the web.